Friday, February 20, 2026

 Have a new miscellaneous thoughts and observations post up on Substack.

-As always - please Subscribe, hit the Like button (it really helps), or share the Link (please spread the word if you enjoy these posts).
+As always - please Subscribe, hit the Like button, or share the Link.
+And if I happened to miss someone's passing please let me know.
 Thanks!

 Quotes for Today